 An excellent pictorial guide to the different blue-tongue skink species is available at www.bluetongueskinks.net.

-Blue-tongues may be sexed by ultrasound or endoscopy.
-Neonates may have their hemipenes “popped” but this can cause damage if done improperly; anesthesia may be needed for full relaxation for this technique to succeed.
+Blue-tongues may be sexed by contrast radiography or endoscopy.
 A guess to an adult’s gender can often be made by observing their size and shape of their heads, with the heads of males tending to be larger and wider than that of females.